 This ultimately allows admins to have maximum visibility across all endpoints that are being used to interact with sensitive data, and makes it much easier at enterprise scale to ensure that data is being protected.

 Upping the ante on mobile device management

 As mentioned before, mobile device and mobile app security have been equal beneficiaries of enterprise focus when it comes to data security and protection.
 We see this in three areas:

 - Increased risk of data leaks: The significant rise in flexible work-from-home arrangements and use of bring-your-own-device (BYOD), has led to an increase in access points for end-users and subsequently higher risk of data leaks or unauthorized access.
 Corporate compliance: With enterprises increasingly moving to SaaS applications, there are typically predefined corporate policies for securely delivering these apps to employees over mobile devices.
 Support for mobile device management (MDM) and mobile app management (MAM) are often key requirements for meeting these corporate policies.

 - Organizational control: Enterprise admins often have to manage thousands of mobile devices and need efficient ways to enforce security controls across them.

 Enterprise organizations need their software to provide MDM and MAM capabilities to enable admins to push predefined security configuration to mobile apps on company managed devices through the given MDM device application.
 Security controls should include things such as data export restriction, screenshot disabling, clipboard management, device encryption, and compromised device detection (to name a few).
-In the post-pandemic world where remote work remains a viable option for most enterprise organizations, mobile device controls like these are table stakes.
+With more enterprise organizations reaping the benefits of a distributed workforce, mobile device controls like these are the table stakes.

 What does this mean for enterprise software solutions?